Adige-Calculations/OpenFOAM-handbook/src/2_installation/README.md

 The installation of OpenFoam® is possible through three different methods:

-  - Installing the binaries and its shared libraries from a packages manager
+  - Installing the binaries and correlated [dynamic libraries] from a packages manager
   - Downloading and extracting an pre-compiled package from the OpenFoam® websites
-  - Compiling the source code

-  - Extracting the already compiled package from the OpenFoam® websites

   - Compiling from the source code

 In this chapter only pre-compiled installation steps will be covered.
 For further information on the compilation process refer to